tq-systems/meta-tq/meta-tq/doc/README.imx-arm64.BootMedia.md

 To boot a Linux OS from a running U-Boot following scripts are implemented in
 environment:

-* `mmboot`: load kernel and dtb from SD/e-MMC instance given with variable `mmcdev`
+* `mmboot`: load kernel and dtb from SD/eMMC instance given with variable `mmcdev`
-  * Boot device is SD / e-MMC: `mcdev` is set to device index of the boot device if `mmcautodetect` is `yes` (default)
+  * Boot device is SD / eMMC: `mcdev` is set to device index of the boot device if `mmcautodetect` is `yes` (default)
-  * Boot device is not SD / e-MMC: `mmcdev` has to be set before using `mmcboo`
+  * Boot device is not SD / eMMC: `mmcdev` has to be set before using `mmcboo`
 * `ubiboot`: load kernel and dtb from UBIFS in default UBI volume and boots into ubifs rootfs in this volume
 * `netboot`: load kernel and dtb using tftpboot and boots into rootfs on a NFS